Praxsoft

 SKYWatch was funded by the Illinois State Board of Education and is overseen by Yerkes Observatory in Williams Bay, Wisconsin.
 To aid in the operation of the program, Yerkes has distributed telescopes and weather instruments to various schools across the state of Illinois.
 "With the help of Praxis Software, we bought weather stations and the WeatherActive Software for each region.
 Within the region, SKYWatch teachers then decided where the weather stations would go," said Vivian Hoette, Education Specialist for Yerkes Observatory.
 The first fifteen weather stations are currently being installed at select schools.

-The project goal is for schools who have weather instruments to share the information they collect with other schools in Illinois.
+The project goal is for schools that have weather instruments to share the information they collect with other schools in Illinois.
 Accessing the live weather information over the Internet provides all of the schools in the SKYWatch program a link to data they can incorporate into lesson plans and classroom activities.

-Ms. Hoette is excited about the opportunity to view all of their weather sites simultaneously; "The Praxis’ JAVA Mapper Software will allow us to display the network on our web page."
+Ms. Hoette is excited about the opportunity to view all of their weather sites simultaneously; "The Praxis’ JAVA Mapper Software will allow us to display the network on our Web page."
 JAVA Mapper is unique because it allows truly real-time weather data to be broadcast via the Web.

 The excitement for this program is shared by various teachers who have received weather instruments, "The client software works so well for our school.
 Since we are on a network it allows each teacher to use the weather information the way they want", says Jackie Barge of Walter Payton College Preparatory School.
 Jan Gustafson of C.R.
-Hanna Elementary presented WeatherActive to their school board upon receiving the weather station for Orion, IL, "I am so trilled about this project and was happy to be one of the schools selected."
+Hanna Elementary presented WeatherActive to their school board upon receiving the weather station for Orion, IL, "I am so thrilled about this project and was happy to be one of the schools selected."

 NFSI and Yerkes Observatory see the value of the SKYWatch program and in September they created a college course geared around astronomy and meteorology.
 The teachers can now opt to receive college credit from Aurora University in Illinois for their work.
 The class is designed to team Educators with Naturalists, Astronomers and Meteorologists to promote data sharing using automated observing equipment like the WeatherActive system and the Meade LX200 telescope.